 Use some of these possessive pronouns in the sentences below. my yours his ours our mine hers her your Possessive pronouns show that something belongs to a person or thing.Example: I label all my clothes to show that they are mine.theirstheir

 Andile knew that the scones were because she e had put jam and cream on them.

-teacher taught class h ow to make paper jets.
+teacher taught class how to make paper jets.

-This jet is , that is and the nese two
+nese two

 are .

 This is jersey.
 Do you know where is?

 Sandile, please put clothes away.
-The twins mu ust put
+The twins mu ast put

 own clothes in the cupboard!

 Please come and have a look at the group projects we had to do.
-This one is

-Let Swrite Write sentences of your own using these words taken

-message
+This Let's write message

 crease

 slice

 pluck

 music

-🗙 🗙 🗙 [63
+🗙 🗙 🧙 63